Updated to: 03 September 2019Download as PDF

 - Ministerial Resolution on the Register of Entities that are allowed to conduct EIA.

-- Regulation for environmental protection in oil and gas drilling, mining and electric energy activities
+- Regulation for environmental protection in oil and gas drilling, mining, electricity and energy activities

 Industrial production sector: